andrade-fs/Docker-dev/README.md

 # Docker-dev
-Hi everyone, to start select a folder that contains who yo want to install, i recomend use in Linux.
+Hi everyone, to start select a folder that contains what yo want to install, i recomend use in Linux.

 - Start